Climb with a Purpose

 “3 Summits got a lot more real for me after my first trip to the Kanchenjunga area of Nepal.
 I could see the schools we were building first hand, and see how they were literally transforming lives in the region.
 I spent time talking to the actual people affected, learning about their lives, challenges, and the ways they are working to improve their communities.
 It was a transformational trip that really inspired me to do more for 3 Summits.
 In 2016, I went out a second time, and was thrilled to see how much difference the work of the group has made.
 Coming home after 2 weeks in the area, it was clear to me that there is a great deal more we can do, and that applied correctly, continued efforts to support these communities could make an even bigger difference.“

-In the first phase of the project, we provided food to meet the basic needs of those who were struggling to feed families.
+In 2020, in the first phase of the project, we provided food to meet the basic needs of those who were struggling to feed families.
 3 Summits Nepal distributed food rations to 21 trekking staff at Crystal Mountain Treks, to last them three months.
 We also distributed one month’s ration to 100 free-lance trekking guides and staff.
 Each package will include rice 30 kg, masoor dal 2 kg, dhara mustard oil 2 liters, and chickpeas 2 kg.
 Each package with one month’s ration will cost around US $25.

 We also be extended interest-free loan to 11 Crystal Mountain Treks trekking staff to help them get through these difficult times.
 This is not a hand out as they will be required to reimburse the funds either by working on the school construction or from future treks.